DAINTINESS-Group/DelianCubeEngine/README.md

 - [ ] ToDo: Must complement this file with a section on how to contribute.
 Sorry!

 Refactorings & Corrections
+- [ ] Expand natural language querying with more elegant solutions
+- [ ] Expand interestingness assessment with syntactic checks
 - [ ] Address the todo's inside the src
 - [ ] Introduce an intermediate abstraction level between cubebase and (relational) database, s.t., new DBMS types are pluggable
 - [ ] Refactor the GUI client, to kill cycles in the package diagram